NVIDIA/TensorRT-LLM/docs/source/perf_best_practices.md

 runtime performance will be better (due to the reduction in terms of computations and GPU memory allocation).
 Users can modify that value to increase runtime performance at the expense of reduced accuracy.

+### Chunked Context

+Turning on context chunking by specifying `enable_chunked_context` in `TrtGptModelOptionalParams` will increase the chance of batch processing between the context and the generation phase, thereby balancing the calculation amount of each iteration and increasing throughput.
+When this function is turned on, different performance can be obtained by adjusting `max_num_tokens`.
+Usually its recommended value is `N * tokens_per_block`, and `N` is an integer that is recommended to start from `1` and increase until the best performance is achieved.